 It's an easy hike up Mt.
 Nokogiri, or you can take the scenic ropeway to its peak.
 You can board the ropeway in the town of Kanaya on the north side of the mountain and enjoy spectacular views of Tokyo Bay all the way to the top.

 The main lookout point at the top of the mountain is called Hell Peek Point .
-A jagged cliff that juts out from the mountain, it offers a spectacular view straight down to the world below.
+A jagged cliff that juts out from the mountain, it offers a spectacular view straight down.
 From here, you can see huge areas of the Boso Peninsula and much of Tokyo Bay.
 On clear days, you can see as far as Mt.
 Fuji.

-The peak has a restaurant, telescopes for closer viewing, a souvenir shop, and activities for kids.
+The ropeway station at the peak has a restaurant, telescopes for closer viewing, and a souvenir shop.

-At the western base of the mountain is Nihon-ji Tenbodai Temple, an officially designated Important Cultural Property.
+At the southern base of the mountain is Nihonji Temple, an officially designated Important Cultural Property.
 There's a stairway leading from the top of the mountain down to the temple so you can go directly there after taking in the view.
 The vast, picturesque Zen temple dates back 1300 years and is still used to train young monks today.

 In addition to the daibutsu, there are around 500 small statues of various deities located around the temple grounds.
-There used to be 1500 but a thousand have been lost to time.
-This part of Nihon-ji Tenbodai was a spiritual sanctuary built over 21 years in the 18th century by craftsman Kangoro Ono and his students.
+There used to be 1500, but a thousand have been lost to time.
+This part of Nihonji was a spiritual sanctuary built over 21 years in the 18th century by craftsman Kangoro Ono and his students.